Samsung Series 7 Slate: Reception

 Engadget praised the Series 7 Slate's bright display and responsive touchscreen.
-It was also said that there are useful accessories - a stylus, bluetooth keyboard and a dock with two USB 2.0, ethernet, full HDMI port and headphone jack.
+It was also said that there are useful accessories - a stylus, bluetooth keyboard and a dock with USB 2.0, Ethernet, full HDMI port and line in/out jack.
 Overall the device is one of the best Windows 7 tablets around.
+The Application Guide is available.

 Samsung Windows Developer Preview PC

 Microsoft during its BUILD 2011 conference announced that it's giving away 5,000 Samsung-built developer "PCs" to attendees, with AT&T's 3G service.
-Each of the 5,000 attendees of Microsoft's getting a 700T Windows Developer Preview tablet PC and Bluetooth keyboard combo loaded with the Developer Preview of Windows 8 (8012.winmain_win8m3) and different UEFI.
+Each of the 5,000 attendees of Microsoft's getting a 700T Windows Developer Preview tablet PC and Bluetooth keyboard combo loaded with the Developer Preview of Windows 8 (8102.winmain_win8m3) and different UEFI.
 Although the device was claimed to be a prototype, was near identical (with hardware differences) to the production-version of the Samsung Series 7 Slate PC model 700T1A.
 It is also the same secret device shown off at TechEd New Zealand earlier in 2011.